mfitch12/MatthewFitchP4/readme.md

 In order to use the application, you will have to create a username and password.

-You can create, view, and delete, as many resumes as you want.
+You can create, view, and delete as many resumes as you want.
 Editing of a current resume, however, is not implemented.

 ## Details for teaching team
 I used bootstrap.
 I used elements of bootstrap's "narrow jumbotron theme" css styles.
 I also included bootstrap.min.js and jquery library, but did not utililze javascript in this project.